netresearch/deutschepost-sdk-addressfactory/README.md

 # Postdirekt Addressfactory API SDK

-The Postdirekt Addressfactory API SDK package offers an interface to the following web services:
+The Postdirekt Addressfactory API SDK package offers an interface to the ADDRESSFACTORY DIRECT web service which allows to correct and enrich address datasets.

-- Postal address correction
-- Name correction
-- Deliverability check
-- Relocation addresses
-- Duplicates and negative comparison
-- Micro-geographical information
-- Geo-coordinates
-- Telephone numbers

 ## Requirements

 ### System Requirements

-- PHP 7.0+ with SOAP extension
+- PHP 7.1+ with SOAP extension

 ### Package Requirements